ryanly9/Machine-Learning-Project/README.md

 Personalized Recommendations: Tailored suggestions to help users manage their weight effectively.
 Visualization: Engaging visualizations of data trends and predictions for better understanding.
 # Technologies Used
-Frontend: HTML, CSS, JavaScript,
+Frontend: HTML, CSS, JavaScript

 Backend: Python, Flask

-Machine Learning: Scikit-learn, Pandas, NumPy
+Machine Learning: Scikit-learn, Pandas, NumPy,

 Database: Python file Management

+Algorithm used: DecisionTreeClassifier.
 # Getting Started
 To get started, clone the repository and follow the installation instructions in the README.md.
 Input your data to receive an obesity risk prediction along with personalized health insights.